Underneath we have collected useful information whether you are new to the festival or need answers to practical

 Where can I stay?

 Haugesund offers a wide range of lodging options.
-Naturally, the festival makes use of the hotel capacity in the city, so be sure to book in good time!
+Naturally, the festival makes use of the hotel capacity in the city, so be sure to book you accommodation in good time!

 Should I get accreditation or buy a Festival pass?

 If you are going to sign up as an industry professional or have been invited to the festival, there is a separate page for accreditation.
 As an accredited, you gain access to industry-related activities such as the Amanda Award, opening, seminars, etc. If you are accredited, you will need to collect access cards and more at Scandic Maritim.
 Festival pass is for those who are attending only to watch movies.

 Opening hours of the festival’s accreditation desk at Scandic Maritim will be announced here closer to the festival.

 How do I buy tickets and Festival passes?